iroy2000/react-redux-boilerplate/README.md

 If you are using mac, you can fix that by doing this

 `brew install automake autoconf libtool dpkg pkgconfig nasm libpng`

-__7 / 15 / 2017__

-We integrated Storybook into this project, now you can create your UI testing and documentation with awesomeness!

-We also added Enzyme to make React unit testing easier :)

 __6 / 20 / 2017__